les2feup/CityLink/README.md

 The TM of an SSA Thing also dictates its essential characteristics and its supported feature set.

-### SSA Thing Model Framework
+### Thing Model Framework

-An SSA Thing Thing Model is a composition of two base Thing Models enriched with application-specific affordances.
+An SSA Thing's TM is a composition of two base Thing Models enriched with application-specific affordances.
 The base thing models include:
-- The platform model describes the computational platform and peripherals of the SSA Thing.
+- The platform model, which describes the computational platform and peripherals of the SSA Thing.
-- The runtime model represents the SSA Embedded Core instance running on the SSA Thing, which dictates the Thing's basic affordances.
+- The runtime model, which represents the SSA Embedded Core instance running on the SSA Thing and dictates the Thing's basic affordances.

 ![Thing Model Class Diagram](uml/tm_relations.png)